GeoscienceAustralia/eo-tides/paper/paper.md

 # Acknowledgements

 Functions from `eo-tides` were originally developed in the Digital Earth Australia Notebooks repository [@krause2021dea].
-This paper is published with the permission of the Chief Executive Officer, Geoscience Australia (copyright 2025).
+This paper is published with the permission of the Chief Executive Officer, Geoscience Australia.

 # References